 MSc by Research Informatics: AIAI: Automated Reasoning, Agents, Data Intensive Research, Knowledge Management - 2 Years (Part-time)

-Applications for 2023/24 entry open on 3 October 2022 and can be submitted all year round.
+Applications for 2024/25 entry are now open and can be submitted all year round.

 Please submit your completed application at least three months prior to desired entry date.